penkin/penkin.github.io/_posts/2025-10-03-speed-up-dotnet-builds.md

 categories: ["Development", ".NET"]
 ---

-We've all been there; waiting for builds that seem to take forever, especially when you're working on hybrid applications that mix .NET backend code and javascript/css assets.
+We've all been there; waiting for builds that seem to take forever, especially when you're working on applications that mix .NET backend code and javascript/css assets.
 Every small change triggers a full rebuild of everything, including npm packages that haven't changed in weeks.

 Recently, a teammate introduced a simple but clever solution that cut our build times dramatically, a custom BUILD_CACHE property that intelligently decides when to rebuild frontend assets.

 ## The Problem

-The project is an large monolith application with many dotnet projects and quite a few of them need to build javascript and/or css assets.
+The project is an large monolith application with many .NET projects and quite a few of them need to build javascript and/or css assets.

 The issue?
 Every build had expensive asset rebuilds. `npm ci` alone can take several minutes on a fresh install, and `npm run build` adds even more time for webpack to do its thing.